The Foundery: Wesleyan chapel

 The building was later used from 1739 as the first Methodist chapel in London by John Wesley (a plaque in Tabernacle Street marks the nearby location).
-Wesley purchased the building's lease for £115, then spent a further £700–£800 on refurbishment costs, creating a chapel able to accommodate 1,500 people, plus a smaller meeting room.
-Wesley first preached in the building on 11 November 1739 and another leading Methodist Thomas Maxfield was there in 1742.
+Wesley purchased the building's lease for £115, then spent a further £700–£800 on refurbishment costs, creating a chapel with room for 1,500 people, plus a smaller meeting room.
+Wesley first preached in the building on 11 November 1739, and another leading Methodist Thomas Maxfield was there in 1742.
 This first Methodist chapel hosted the first Methodist conference in June 1744.

 The Foundery complex also provided a free dispensary which opened in 1746 and the Methodists appointed an apothecary and a surgeon.
 The following year there was a free school with two masters teaching 60 children.
 In 1747 the complex gained a lending society and in 1748 there was an adjacent almshouse.

-The Methodist society was moved to the nearby purpose-built Wesley's Chapel in 1778.
+The Methodist Society moved to the nearby purpose-built Wesley's Chapel in 1778.